EricR/caesar.rb/README.markdown

     puts Ceasar.encrypt(72,"Hello World!
 This is an encypted message.") => "BYFFI QILFX!
 NBCM CM UH YHWSJNYX GYMMUAY." puts Ceasar.decrypt(72,"BYFFI QILFX!
 NBCM CM UH YHWSJNYX GYMMUAY.") => "Hello World!
 This is an encypted message."

+I'm thinking of implementing a "crack" method that will attempt to crack the encoded message.